Rabhimself/Data-Rep-API-Project/README.md

 ```

 Each measurement type is indexed, and each measurement has multiple values associated with it.
-For example; Wind measurements include the maximum wind speed recorded, direction bearing, compass direction, and speed.
+For example; wind measurements include the maximum wind speed recorded, direction bearing, compass direction, and speed.

 ###Querying the API